cypress-io/cypress-documentation/DEPLOY.md

 ## Automatic Deployment

-Any commits or PR requests merged that touch any file in the `docs` directory will trigger a deployment, once the commit lands in the `master` branch.
+Any commits landed in `develop` branch of this repository will be deployed to `staging` environment if end to end tests pass.

-But this deployment will only happen if the job `docs-tests` succeeds.
+Any commits landed in `master` branch will be deployed to the `production` environment and will be visible at [https://docs.cypress.io](https://docs.cypress.io)

 See [circle.yml](circle.yml) job definition file for up-to-date information.

 ## Manual Deployment

-You can only deploy the Cypress documentation manually if you are a member of the Cypress organization.
+You can only deploy the Cypress documentation manually if you are a member of the Cypress organization and have necessary credentials files.

 ```shell
 npm run deploy